 What is Distance Education?

 Distance Education is any course in which at least 75% of the course is delivered online.
-Below are the two types of distance education methods:
+Below are the five types of course delivery methods:

 1. Flexible Learning Environment (FLE)